adambard/learnxinyminutes-docs/raku.html.markdown

 ## the regexp can be matched with just one character of the string.
 We'll
 ## explain later how you can do it.

-## In Perl 6, you can have any alphanumeric as a literal, everything else has
+## In Raku, you can have any alphanumeric as a literal, everything else has
 ## to be escaped by using a backslash or quotes.
 say so 'a|b' ~~ / a '|' b /; #=> `True`, it wouldn't mean the same thing if
                              # `|` wasn't escaped.